Use remote profiles directlyctxloom run -p ctxloom-default/python-developer "help with Python code"Managing Remotes

 Direct Reference

-Reference remote content directly without pulling:
+Reference remote content directly without authoring a profile:

 # Use remote profilectxloom run -p ctxloom-default/python-developer "help me"